timheilman/latin/README.md

 * All conjugations (1,2,3,3io,4) inverted from Wheelock presentation for focus on reading comprehension rather than writing/speaking skills.
-The template is, front: [conj., prin. part, latin verb ending], back: [person, number, tense, mood, voice]
+The template is, front: [conj., prin. part, Latin verb ending without macrons], back: [ending with macrons, person, number, tense, mood, voice]

-* All declensions (1,2,3,3istem,4,5) nouns inverted from Wheelock presentation also for focus on reading comprehension. front: [decl., gender, latin noun ending], back: [case, number]
+* All declensions (1,2,3,3istem,4,5) noun forms inverted from Wheelock presentation also for focus on reading comprehension. front: [decl., gender, Latin noun ending without macrons], back: [ending with macrons, case, number], including distinguishment depending on macron

 * Adjectives categorized (1/2, 3, 3presActPart, 3comparative) also
-  inverted.  front: [decl., latin adj or presActPart ending] back: [gender, case, number, (degree)]
+  inverted.  front: [decl., Latin adj or presActPart ending] back: [gender, case, number, (degree)]

 * Relatives, interrogatives, pronouns, etc., all with front: as the